Basics:

 The site suggests that you build a community around the class topic on other social media sites, such as Instagram, Facebook, or TikTok.

-Another option is to offer a loss-leader class on Udemy, another teaching site that does offer class marketing but offers less pricing-control to creators.
+Another option is to offer a loss-leader class on Udemy, another teaching site that does provide more marketing help.
+(Udemy charges large commissions in exchange for the marketing, though.
+So, if you have the chops to market yourself, you’ll earn more on Teachable.)

 Recommendations